Jeep: The Ultimate Man’s 4×4

 The Willys was called Willys MB (military B model) and the Ford GPW (government passenger Willys), as a nod to Willys who gave them the contract.
 They were identical except for the cross member under the radiator.
 Willys made the crossbar on a round, curved tube, whereas Ford made it on an inverted channel iron.
 This is where the steering was attached.
 Hard to see from outside the vehicle, unless you know what to look for and only on the early models, can you see the difference.
 For collectors, these points are vital to date the vehicle.
 Any later changes to fool the public are also something to look out for.
 Willys never adopted the Ford method of construction, using the curved tube throughout its manufacturing years.

-So many people, or should I say manufacturers like Toyota, Land Rover and Suzuki, copied the MB-CJ2 up to the CJ5 styles that were made from 1941 to 69.
-Yet, the only makers given the licence to manufacture Jeeps under contract, were Mitsubishi of Japan and Mahindra of India.
+So many people, or should I say manufacturers from India to all the world like Toyota, Land Rover and Suzuki, copied the MB-CJ2 up to the CJ5 styles that were made from 1941 to 69.
+Yet, the only makers given license to manufacture Jeeps under contract, were Mitsubishi of Japan and Mahindra of India.
 This took place from the days of the CJ3, in the 1950s to this day.
+Land Rover was styled after the wartime Jeep by Maurice Wilks in 1947.

 As I mentioned above, one of the copies of Jeep was made by Mitsubishi, the great Japanese shipbuilders.
 In the early ’50s, Mitsubishi assembled around 500 CJ3 Jeeps for their police (security forces) and forestry.
 Japan at the time, was not allowed to have actual police or any military forces, under the international peace treaty, until the 1954 Self-Defence Forces Act.
-Japan then started building Jeeps under licence from Willys until 1998.
+Japan then started building Jeeps for export and home use under licence from Willy’s until 1998.

 One day, I was introduced to one from the ’70s.
-I liked the look of this Jeep – which was never exported to South Africa – and after test driving, sold it to myself.
-I bought this (left-hand drive) Mitsubishi J54 (diesel) Jeep from some refugees who came down from Angola during the war there.
-I say left-hand drive because all Japanese vehicles are right-hand drive, – which suits the Japanese about South Africa – unless made for export to the Americas, etc.
+I liked the look of this Jeep – which was never exported to South Africa – and after a test drive, sold it to myself.
+I bought this (left-hand drive) Mitsubishi J54 (diesel) Jeep from some refugees who came down from Angola to escape the war there.
+I say left-hand drive, because all Japanese vehicles are right-hand drive, – which suits the Japanese about South Africa being right hand drive – unless made for export to the Americas, etc.

 The photo was taken in 1976 on Signal Hill, Cape Town, a short while after arriving from the Eastern Transvaal (Mpumalanga).
 We returned via the Garden Route and Mkuzi Game Reserve, back to home.
 We had fantastic fun and dependability with this Jeep over the years.
 Reliability was paramount because all the parts had to be specially imported.
 This little vehicle definitely over-delivered on its name and make.

 I built CJ2A Jeeps as a hobby, but only CJ2 or CJ2A’s.
 So I knew a lot of Jeep enthusiasts and collectors.
-When you build a CJ, you break down to parts only – everywhere – so destruction to reconstruction comes closer to the truth.
+When you build a CJ, you break down to parts only – everywhere, even the shackles – so destruction to reconstruction comes closer to the truth.

 One fine day, (no roof) a fellow Jeeper took me for a drive in his newly converted CJ2 V8 Jeep – obviously, a modification – I, of course, believe in originality with the early Jeeps.
 Sharing your achievements with a fellow Jeeper is a common thing, like, ‘come with me on my first drive.’
 This Jeep was fitted with the small-block, Chevy 289 V8 engine imported from the US.
 The ‘thing’ was seriously quick, light for robot to robot (traffic light to traffic light), fast pull-off and fast braking.

 The CJ2A Jeep, by the way, can incline 45º up or down hills and a roll, side-to-side of 50º before it topples over.
 Aye thaaat’s reeelly grrund, as my Scottish tutor always said.
 The only other 4×4 I knew to compare in performance, was at Giant’s Castle, Natal – 60 miles (100 km) from the Maluti Mountains and not far from the Sani Pass, about 24 miles (40 km).
-It was an Austrian built, Haflinger from the firm Steyr-Daimler-Puch.
-This ‘thing’ in the hands of an experienced driver, was scary to drive in when put through its paces, especially at around 11,000 feet (3,200 meters) in the snow at the top of the Drakensberg Mountains, which for this ‘thing’ was a highway.
+It was an Austrian built, Haflinger from the firm Steyr-Daimler-Puch (Puch also made motor bikes).
+This ‘thing’ in the hands of an experienced driver was scary when put through its paces, especially at around 11,000 feet (3,200 meters) in the snow at the top of the Drakensberg Mountains, which for this ‘thing’ was a highway.
 The incline and role capabilities of this vehicle, unfortunately, puts Jeep to shame.
-It’s beyond most people’s tolerance levels to undergo as a passenger, when in the hands of a professional driver taking this ‘thing’ through its paces.
+It’s beyond most people’s tolerance level to undergo as a passenger, when this ‘thing’ is taken through its paces in the hands of a professional driver.

 After the war, Jeep tried to go commercial in a big way, with the AgriJeep.
 Demos were held all over the States, but it failed even with huge press behind them.
 The project was dropped and the photos above and below are of CJ1 and CJ2 Jeeps, not AgriJeeps.
 Jeep tried to do what Mercedes eventually got right to a limited degree.
 This was done with the Mercedes Unimog (also a left-hand drive) many times larger and heavier than the Jeep.
 I converted one into a bush vehicle, years ago and painted it with zebra stripes from nose to tail – nicely done – remember I’m an artist;-) I was very fond of this 4×4 for its many uses, but the Jeep still steals my heart.
 If you choose a single run-around vehicle to use, taking in all parameters, Jeep – rugged Jeep style – makes the best all-round bush vehicles there are.
 CJ2 Jeep betters the use of any quad-bike in my opinion when you take into account its PTO and towing capabilities.